 Listed Serial Style Examples Don’t Resemble My Serial Number…

 We have included most serial number style examples for any particular brand that we are currently aware of.
 We continue to update this site with new information as it becomes available.
 Over the years many brands have consolidated or merged with other manufacturers… some multiple times over.
 As well, many brands are manufactured by one or more other companies at various periods of their existence.
 As such, the serial coding style may resemble that of another brand name who actually manufactured the unit.
 We have tried to indicate known parent companies on our pages and information slides, but it is difficult to stay abreast of industry or corporate changes, consolidations, and mergers.
 Many of our pages have “History” information included that may assist with your research.
 We recommend researching serial number styles of other related brands or the “manufactured by…” name indicated on the data tag if your style has not been represented in our examples on the actual brand page.
 If you have researched thoroughly and discover we don’t have your style listed, chances are GREAT that we DON’T have any information to assist you with.
 But if you have the full brand name, serial number AND model number, we may be able to find the approximate year of manufacture through our personal research.
 We don’t make ANY promises or guarantees that we can assist you, but you can submit a help request through our website.
 This of course requires time and effort on our part beyond the wealth of information we have already freely provided on this site.
 As such, a small fee for our personal research time into your query is required.
-We also recommend clear photos of the full data plate and unit itself be available if necessary or requested.
+We also recommend that you provide us with clear photos of the full data plate and unit itself.

 What if the data plate/tag is missing or illegible?